v-sbradley/bacx-pr/topics/tv-technical-videos.md

 ## Create a video

-1. When a PM is planning a video, they let their writer know, and fill out the following form: [Product demo video request form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR9b5wR1zDLRMp9sYA_S9dMJURTJYNkNWR1FLRDNCV1FGSUNENEVPUkNMVi4u)
+1. When a PM is planning a video, they let their writer know about their plans.
 2. The PM writes a short script that explains how to do something.
-The script should just be around 1 page.
+The script should be about 1 page.
 See [Sample scripts](tv-sample-scripts.md) for examples or contact your writer for help.
-5. CP reviews the script.
+3. CP reviews the script.
-6. The PM records the video using Camtasia.
+4. The PM records the video using Camtasia.
-4. CP edits the video.
+5. CP edits the video.
-7. The PM views and sign off on the video.
+6. The PM views and sign off on the video.
-8. CP does production work so the video can be published to [YouTube](https://www.youtube.com/channel/UCJGCg4rB3QSs8y_1FquelBQ) and RedTiger.
+7. CP does production work so the video can be published to [YouTube](https://www.youtube.com/channel/UCJGCg4rB3QSs8y_1FquelBQ) and RedTiger.

 ### Use Camtasia
 You will need Camtasia to do the screen capture for your video.
 If you don't have a license for it, contact your organization's admin group for assistance.
 CP does not get Camtasia licenses for PMs.